 Deborah Wasserman’s performance, Heavy Load: Washing Soiled Laundry in Public, spins the drudgery of

 everyday laundry as a metaphor for women’s role in today’s patriarchal society.
-Highlighting the otherwise invisible lab
+Highlighting the otherwise invisible labor

-of mothers, caretakers, and domestic help, which bears the brunt of society’s mud, her performance raises questions abou
+of mothers, caretakers, and domestic help, which bears the brunt of society’s mud, her performance raises questions about

 class, labor, gender, modernity, and privilege.